trevor229/SondePredict/README.md

 ---
 ## 4. Setting up the webpage
-Copy the contents of the `web` folder to a directory that can be served by your favorite web server
+Copy the contents of the `web` folder to a directory that can be served by your favorite web server.

+  * If running apache for example, copy both `static` and `index.html` to `/var/www/html`

-  * By default, `sonde_predict.sh` copies the `sonde_predictions.json` file to `/var/www/html` so if you do not have your `index.html` and `static` directory there then make sure to change the `cp` command in `sonde_predict.sh` to reflect your chosen location.
+  * By default, `sonde_predict.sh` copies the `sonde_predictions.json` file to `/var/www/html/` so if you do not have your page there then make sure to change the `cp` command in `sonde_predict.sh` to reflect your chosen location.

-* Dont forget to change the required variables in `index.html`!
+***A note on the geolocation option:*** If the autolocation feature is enabled, when you load the main page it will ask for your current location.
+If you deny permission, it will zoom out to the continental US and not show you your location.
+If you agree, it will plot your current location on the map and zoom to a suitable level.
+This allows you to find your local launch site more easily as well as use the PolyLineMeasure tool much easier.

 ---
 ## 5. Setting up automatic predictions
-I opted to used systemd for this since I can never seem to get cron to work.
+I opted to use systemd for this since I can never seem to get cron to work.

 Create the systemd service file
 ```